Legacy may refer to any of the following:

 Most problems with legacy hardware and software are not fixed or patched.
 If security vulnerabilities are found, they remain open and could compromise the computer, company network, and important or private data.

 As things become older and not used as much, fewer people know how to use and troubleshoot the legacy product.
-If problems occur, it's more difficult and expensive to find people who know how to fix the problem.
+If problems occur, finding people who know how to fix them is more complex and expensive.

 If the legacy product or part of the product goes bad, it can be difficult (sometimes impossible) to find the necessary parts to fix the product.